chauff/cse1500-web-transcripts/demo-code/README.md

 *Note: you will learn all about testing in a later course; Jest is included here for those that want to know how testing in JavaScript can be done.*

+## What about ES6?

+The code is mostly void of [ES6 features](http://es6-features.org/) (the exception being the use of `let`).
+This was a conscious choice due to the small amount of time we have to teach JavaScript.
+You can use ES6 features in your own code.

 ## Wireframes

 In sync with A1, the wireframe designs for this game are: [Splash screen](https://wireframe.cc/uInPWd) and [game screen](https://wireframe.cc/z9NaMr).